BrunoBernardino/budgetzen-web/README.md

 This was tested with [`Deno`](https://deno.land)'s version stated in the `.dvmrc` file, though other versions may work.

-For the PostgreSQL dependency (used when running locally, self-hosted, or in CI), you should have `Docker` and `docker-compose` installed.
+For the PostgreSQL dependency (used when running locally, self-hosted, or in CI), you should have `Docker` and `docker compose` installed.

 If you want to run the app locally with SSL (Web Crypto standards require `https` except for Chrome), you can use [`Caddy`](https://caddyserver.com) (there's a `Caddyfile` that proxies `https://localhost` to the Deno app).